sjlid/carsParking/README.md

 Also I added some auto-tests via AssertJ library.
 Application following MVC architecture.

 Further plans are:
-- refactoring with Spring MVC to add controls for the app in the web instead of console
+- refactoring with Spring Framework
 - adding real DB as a data storage for cars